Go to content

 PREVIOUS: Data

-Optimizing our work with the Ontario Marginalization Index
+Optimizing our work with SURNAMES

 Dr. Flora Matheson described changes to the 2021 version of ON-Marg.
 Trevor van Ingen described considerations for use, including limitations of the census, practicalities when using area-level measures, and the need to recognize that inequities observed using ON-Marg are caused by underlying social/structural factors (context).
 Laura Ferreira-Legere further outlined the Public Advisory Council’s recommendations for contextualization: read more here